-At its tallest point, 216 feet, the courthouse’s bell tower dominates the skyline of Downtown Evansville.
+At its tallest point, 216 feet, the Courthouse’s bell tower dominates the skyline of Downtown Evansville.

 The courthouse was the epicenter of community life and for the big events of its day.
-The Commissioners’ Parlor served as the military headquarters during the 1937 flood when martial law was declared.
+The building served as the military headquarters during the 1937 flood when martial law was declared.
 The courthouse was also a stop on the campaign trail for President Harry Truman in 1948 and John F. Kennedy in 1960.
 Both gave speeches from the courthouse steps.

 The Conrad Baker Foundation operated the “Old Courthouse Center” along with the former Vanderburgh County Sheriff’s Residence and Jail as a home for non-profits, artistic retail and public reception rooms.
 It was a grassroots effort funded solely through rental income, donations, and fundraisers.
-Many remember the building coming to life during this time with fundraising events such as “New York, New York”.
+Many remember the building coming to life during this time with fundraising events such as “New York, New York.”

+In 1990 the organization’s name was changed to the Old Courthouse Preservation Society.
 Faced with financial challenges, the Preservation Society relinquished management of the Old Courthouse to the County in 2000.

 Today, the Old Courthouse remains open and vibrant under the management of the Vanderburgh County Board of Commissioners.
 Preservation and restoration are a collaborative effort between the Old Courthouse Foundation and Vanderburgh County.
 The County Engineer and Veteran Service offices are still located in the building while the remaining office space is leased for private business use.
-The Old Courthouse is also a sought-after event venue with the recently restored Ballroom, Randall T. Shepard Courtroom and Commissioners’ Parlor available for private parties and events.
+The Old Courthouse is also a sought-after event venue with the restored Grand Ballroom, Randall T. Shepard Courtroom and Commissioners’ Parlor available for private parties and events.